 Toyota sold 1,600 units last year, down 33.2% from the previous year, and Honda’s hydrogen car sales decreased by 33.8% to just 200 units, SNE’s data shows.
 With the new Mirai now in showrooms, global hydrogen car sales are expected to exceed 10,000 units in 2021.

-The Hyundai Nexo has received its first upgrade since its launch in March 2018.
+In January this year, the Hyundai Nexo received its first upgrade since the launch in March 2018.
 The new Nexo offers more convenience and safety, and it is cheaper than the old model.

-The Hyundai Nexo turned three years old this month, and so, it was expected to get a facelift this year.
-However, that’s not what the 2022 Hyundai Nexo is.
-The model introduced this month carries forward the original design, but improvements are noteworthy.
+The Nexo turned three years in January, and it was expected to get a facelift this year.
+However, that’s not what the 2021 Hyundai Nexo is.
+It carries forward the original design, but the improvements are noteworthy.

-Also new in the 2022 Hyundai Nexo is a water discharge function.
+Also new in the 2021 Hyundai Nexo is a water discharge function.
 There’s a new device that allows the driver to discharge the water from the exhaust.
-This way, the driver can ensure that there is no water logging, leaving no chance of the stack-generated liquid byproduct freezing up during winter.
+This way, the driver can ensure no waterlogging, leaving no chance of the stack-generated liquid byproduct freezing up during winter.